MothWaves/mothwaves.github.io/content/_index.md

 #### Privacy Policy

-I collect the number of visitors to this site using Umami Analytics, a privacy-oriented Google Analytics alternative.
-Furthermore, the website is hosted by Github Pages, who have their own privacy policy and may collect data.
+I do not collect any information through this website, as such there is no privacy policy.
+However, the website is hosted by Github Pages, who have their own privacy policy and may collect data.
 Refer to their [privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for further information.